Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: QCD for large scale random matrices

 Below we consider two cases of row-sparse pre-change dispersion matrices: \begin{enumerate} \item $\mathbf{\Sigma}_0$ is diagonal, and \item $\mathbf{\Sigma}_0$ is not diagonal but is block-sparse. \end{enumerate} Note that $\mathbf{\Sigma}_1$ is only assumed to be row-sparse.

-If $\mathbf{\Sigma}_0$ is diagonal then, from Theorem~\ref{thm:CorrScr}, $J_0=1$, and the QCD problem in \eqref{eq:QCD_in_V} reduces to a QCD problem of change in parameter of an exponential family, with \textit{known} pre-change parameter value.
+If $\mathbf{\Sigma}_0$ is diagonal then, from Theorem~\ref{thm:CorrScr}, $J_0=1$, and the QCD problem in \eqref{eq:QCD_in_V} reduces to detecting a change in parameter $J$ of the exponential family density \eqref{eq:PDF_V_delta1}, with \textit{known} pre-change parameter value.
 The change in this case can be efficiently detected using Lorden's GLR test \cite{lord-amstat-1971} (also see Section~\ref{sec:knownJ0} below), and the test can be designed using the performance analysis provided in \cite{lord-amstat-1971}.

-In the case of nondiagonal dispersion matrix $\mathbf{\Sigma}_0$, the QCD problem in \eqref{eq:QCD_in_V} has an \textit{unknown} pre-change parameter $J_0$.
-There are no known efficient solutions to the QCD problem in this case.
-However, we recall that if the dispersion matrix $\mathbf{\Sigma}_0$ is only block-sparse with degree $k \ll p$, then by assertion 2 of Theorem~\ref{thm:CorrScr}, $J_0$ is close to $1$, i.e., $|J_0-1|$ is small.
+In the case of non-diagonal dispersion matrix $\mathbf{\Sigma}_0$, the QCD problem in \eqref{eq:QCD_in_V} has an \textit{unknown} pre-change parameter $J_0$.
+There are no known efficient solutions to the QCD problem in this case\footnote{The difficulty in this setting is that due to our minimax formulation, depending on the algorithm used, the worst case delay for the chosen algorithm will occur when we do not have enough time to learn the pre-change parameter.}.

+However, we recall that if the dispersion matrix $\mathbf{\Sigma}_0$ is only block-sparse with degree $s \ll p$, then by assertion 2 of Theorem~\ref{thm:CorrScr}, $J_0$ is close to $1$, i.e., $|J_0-1|$ is small.
 Motivated by this fact we use Lorden's test in this case as well, with $J_0$ set equal to $1$, and characterize the range of pre-change parameters close to $1$ for which the change can be detected efficiently.
-Specifically, in Section~\ref{sec:unknownJ0} below, we provide delay and false alarm analysis of Lorden's test when there is a mis-specification in the distribution.
-The performance analysis is provided for an arbitrary one-parameter exponential family, and not just for the family in \eqref{eq:PDF_V_delta1}.
-To the best of our knowledge, this is the first such analysis to be reported in the literature.
+Specifically, in Section~\ref{sec:unknownJ0} below, we provide delay and false alarm analysis of Lorden's test when there is a mis-specification in the pre- and post-change distribution.
+As discussed in the introduction, such an analysis for SPRT and CUSUM is standard (though nontrivial), and is available in the literature \cite{tart-niki-bass-2014}.
+But, the one involving GLR based CUSUM, i.e., Lorden's test requires an extra set of conditions.
+These extra set of conditions are specified in Assumptions~\ref{assum:kappa_gtheta}--\ref{assump:I_theta} below.

+We note again that the performance analysis in Section~\ref{sec:unknownJ0} is provided for an arbitrary one-parameter exponential family, and not just for the family in \eqref{eq:PDF_V_delta1}.